-- Revenue forecasts or projections that do not have a reasonable basis, rely on overly optimistic assumptions or are not verified or benchmarked against a range of sources. - 2.
-Incorrect application of valuation methodologies, such as not applying the appropriate forecast earnings multiple to forecast earnings (i.e. mismatching the reporting periods). - 3.
-Inappropriate selection of comparable listed companies or industry sector(s) when selecting earnings multiples, for example selecting large, profitable companies that trade on high valuation multiples and applying them when valuing a start-up business.
+- Revenue forecasts or projections that do not have a reasonable basis, rely on overly optimistic assumptions or are not verified or benchmarked against a range of sources. - Incorrect application of valuation methodologies, such as not applying the appropriate forecast earnings multiple to forecast earnings (i.e. mismatching the reporting periods). - 3.
+Inappropriate selection of comparable listed companies or industry sector(s) when selecting earnings multiples.
+For example, selecting large, profitable companies that trade on high valuation multiples and applying them when valuing a start-up business. - RG 264.76 A licensee's corporate advisory function seeks to secure capital raising mandates from companies to help them access the capital markets.
+There are a number of stages in a typical capital raising mandate where research may be involved.